ibnuda/fpmortals/manuscript/complete.md

 ~~~~~~~~
   def local[A](f: S => S)(fa: F[A]): F[A]
 ~~~~~~~~

-We can change `S` and run a program `fa` within that local context, returning to the original `S`.
-A use case for `.local` is to generate a "stack trace" that makes sense to our domain. giving us nested logging!
-Leaning on the `Meta` data structure from the previous section, we define a function to checkpoint:

 Kita dapat mengubah `S` dan menjalankan sebuah program `fa` delam konteks lokal tersebut dan mengembalikan `S` asli.
 Contoh penggunaan `.local` adalah saat